ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 ![](https://assets.ppy.sh/main-menu/egts-2021/gf.png)

-Please do not submit a main menu banner with your original request—you will be asked and pointed to this section if you are authorized to make use of one.
+Please do not submit a main menu banner with your original request—you will be asked and pointed to this section if you are authorised to make use of one.

 ## Frequently Asked Questions